Ruben-legend/.dotfiles/README.md

-Hola este son los .dotfiles principales
+# test-virtual-nixos

+qtile config on .dotfiles